a11yproject/a11yproject.com/_posts/2013-01-22-understanding-visual-impairment.md

 * Severe visual impairment
 * Blindness

+According to The United States Bureau of the Census,
+> The question about about “significant vision loss” encompasses both total or near-total blindness and “trouble seeing, even > when wearing glasses or contact lenses.” and [...]
+There are no generally accepted definitions for “visually impaired,” “low > vision,” or “vision loss.” [source](https://nfb.org/blindness-statistics)

 ## Who Is At Risk?

-65% of visually impaired are over 50 years and with an ever increasing elderly population in many countries, more people will be at risk of age-related visual impairment.
+65% of visually impaired people are over 50 years old.
+With an ever increasing elderly population in many countries, more people will be at risk of age-related visual impairment.
 An estimated 19,000,000 children under 15 years are visually impaired with 12,000,000 due to refractive errors that have not yet been diagnosed or corrected, while 1,400,000 are irreversibly blind.

-## The Causes?
+## The Causes

 Disorders of the eye that lead to visual impairments can include [retinal degeneration](http://ffb.ca/learn/eye-diseases/), [albinism](https://en.wikipedia.org/wiki/Albinism), [cataracts](https://en.wikipedia.org/wiki/Cataract), [glaucoma](https://en.wikipedia.org/wiki/Glaucoma), muscular problems, [corneal disorders](https://www.nei.nih.gov/health/cornealdisease/), [diabetic retinopathy](https://en.wikipedia.org/wiki/Diabetic_retinopathy), [congenital disorders](https://en.wikipedia.org/wiki/Congenital_disorder), infection and [cortical disorders](https://en.wikipedia.org/wiki/Cortical_visual_impairment).

 Refractive errors ([myopia](https://en.wikipedia.org/wiki/Myopia), [hyperopia](https://en.wikipedia.org/wiki/Hyperopia) or [astigmatism](https://www.medicalnewstoday.com/articles/158810.php)) are typically the result of nature with 43% of visually impaired born with refractive errors that can be corrected with medication, surgery, glasses or contact lenses.

-## The Challenges?
+## The Challenges

 Before the industrial revolution, people with visual impairment were condemned to a life of confinement where opportunities of education and employment were unheard of.
 Since this time the rights of visually impaired people have been fought for and as a result improvements in accessibility that now allow people with low visual acuity to live full and independent lives in place of bygone institutionalization.